 When you invest in high-quality, 100 percent pure honey, you expect to receive a delicious and nutritious syrup.
 Businesses that use their honey in food recipes or health products must be even more vigilant over the purity of their honey orders.
 When honey is not pure or has a lower quality taste, this can affect an entire recipe or product.

-Although most companies understand the importance of ordering high-quality and pure honey products, few businesses know how to check the purity of their syrup.
+Although most companies understand the importance of ordering high-quality and pure honey products, few businesses know how to test honey for purity.
 In this blog, we‘ll share our guide on how to check the purity of your honey.

 Start With Consistency